SfC Home > Physical Science > Physics > Gravity > Gravitation >

 gravitation_escape_velocity_black_hole.htm

-Please include it as a reference in your report, document, or thesis.
+Please include it as a link on your website or as a reference in your report, document, or thesis.

 Where are you now?

-Gravitational Escape Velocity for a Black Hole
+Gravitational Escape Velocity from a Black Hole